Get Around Amsterdam

 The Amsterdam Travel Ticket

 If you plan to use city transport heavily, the Amsterdam Travel Ticket bundles the airport transfer (train and bus 397) with unlimited GVB tram, metro and bus travel.
-It costs roughly €20 for one day, €27 for two, €34 for three.
-It is convenient, but do the maths - if you mostly walk, paying per journey with a contactless card and its daily cap is often cheaper.
+It costs roughly €18 for one day, €23.50 for two, €29 for three in 2026.
+It is convenient, but do the maths - if you mostly walk, paying per journey with a contactless card via OVpay (and its daily fare cap) is often cheaper.

 Quick decision guide